Credit Cards Travel Credit Cards

 $200 annual airline fee credit

-Each calendar year, you can receive up to $200 back in statement credits for incidental fees (enrollment required), such as checked bags and in-flight refreshments, charged by the airline you select.
-While it doesn't cover airfare, this credit can still save you money on costs like checked bags, seat assignments, and more.
+Each calendar year, you can receive up to $200 back in statement credits for incidental fees (enrollment required) charged by the airline you select.
+While it doesn't cover airfare, this credit can still save you money on certain fees.

-I always select my favorite airline for this credit and use it to cover the cost of checked bags, in-flight internet, and more.
-It's a great way to save on those pesky airline fees.
+I always select my favorite airline for this credit and use it to cover the cost of pesky airline fees.

-When you pay with your Amex Platinum, you can get up to $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which require a minimum two-night stay, through American Express Travel.
+When you pay with your American Express Platinum Card®, you can get up to $600 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which require a minimum two-night stay, through American Express Travel®.

 Each month, you'll receive $15 in Uber Cash for rides or Uber Eats orders in the U.S., plus a bonus of $20 in December.
 That's up to $200 in annual Uber savings.
-Just make sure to add your Amex Platinum to your Uber account to start receiving this benefit.
+Just make sure to add your American Express Platinum Card® to your Uber account to start receiving this benefit.
 Enrollment required.
-Starting 11/8/2024, you must use an Amex card as the payment method to redeem your Amex Uber Cash benefit.
+And the $120 Uber One credit is enough to more than cover an Uber One subscription, which costs $9.99 per month or $96 paid annually.

 This is probably one of my favorite credits, especially for Uber Eats.
 I use it to treat myself to a nice meal from a local restaurant about once a month.
 It feels great to order a $30 meal and only pay $15 out of pocket.

-You can receive up to $20 back each month on eligible purchases made with your Amex Platinum on one or more of the following (enrollment required):
+You can receive up to $25 back each month on eligible purchases made with your American Express Platinum Card® on one or more of the following (enrollment required):

 • Hulu